microsoft/vscode-docs/api/extension-guides/tree-view.md

 This can be done in the following two ways:

-- `vscode.window.registerTreeDataProvider` - Register the tree data provider by providing the registered view id and above data provider.
+- `vscode.window.registerTreeDataProvider` - Register the tree data provider by providing the registered view ID and above data provider.

     ```typescript
     vscode.window.registerTreeDataProvider('nodeDependencies', new NodeDependenciesProvider(vscode.workspace.rootPath));
     ```

-- `vscode.window.createTreeView` - Create the Tree View by providing the registered view id and above data provider.
+- `vscode.window.createTreeView` - Create the Tree View by providing the registered view ID and above data provider.
 This will give access to the [TreeView](/api/references/vscode-api#TreeView), which you can use for performing other view operations.
 Use `createTreeView`, if you need the `TreeView` API.

     ```typescript
     vscode.window.createTreeView('nodeDependencies', { treeDataProvider: new NodeDependenciesProvider(vscode.workspace.rootPath)});